oceanprotocol-archive/OEPs/12/README.md

 ## Creation phase
 To create new agreement, the consumer should follow the below sequence diagram:
 ![](images/2_createAgreement.png)

+For a given agreement, consumers are allowed to create ***N*** compute jobs based on the agreement conditions.
 ## Execution phase

 The execution of the agreement starts prior the agreement creation.
 This is described as follows: